 “Carrying a balance hints to lenders you are not capable of paying back your debts,” Ty Stewart, CEO and president of Simple Life Insure, explains.
 “Put more frankly, it says you don’t manage your money well, spending more than you make.
 Down the road, this dings your credit score and will make receiving favorable loans of any form harder.”

 How carrying a balance can cost you money

-Even when if you’re keeping your credit utilization ratio low, carrying a balance is still expensive.
+Even if you’re keeping your credit utilization ratio low, carrying a balance is still expensive.

 When you let your balance roll over to the next billing cycle, you start accruing interest.
 Since credit card APRs are high compared to other kinds of loans, credit card debt accumulates fast.

 That’s especially true if you have a secured card or another type of card targeted for people who are building credit.
-Since consumers with lower credit scores can get approved for such cards, issuers mitigate the lending risk by charging interest of well over 20%.
+Since consumers with lower credit scores can get approved for such cards, issuers mitigate the lending risk by charging interest rates that are typically well over 20%.

 Moreover, if you have a rewards credit card, carrying interest can eat away at your rewards.
 Even if you have a generous rewards rate, it’s not a match to your credit card’s APR.

 Consider the following scenario: You have a credit card with a flat 2% cash back rate and an APR of 18%.
 You charge $1,000 and get $20 in cash back, but you let that $1,000 roll over to the next month.
 On your bill, you’ll be charged approximately $15 in interest, bringing your rewards gains down to $5.
 If you continue to pay interest in the following months, your rewards may soon be outweighed by interest charges.